cultuurnet/uitpas-beheer-silex/docs/filesystem-layout/vendor.md

 You should never commit the contents of this directory to the source code repository [^1].
 Instead, you manage the exact versions of the dependencies with composer.json and composer.lock.

-[^1] We excluded the vendor dir with an entry in .gitignore.
+[^1] An entry in .gitignore excludes the entire vendor directory from version control.